As an interior designer I am often asked the question – What is biophilic design?

 As humans we have evolved further and further from nature, spending more time indoors and away from our natural environment.
 Due to an increase in urbanisation we have to adapt to these new unnatural environments.
 This puts undue stress on our mental and physical wellbeing.

 So, my simple answer to the question of ‘what is biophilic design’ is this:

 Biophilic design improves the built environment by connecting us to nature, directly and indirectly through man-made design.
 As a biophilic designer I’m passionate about creating living, working and leisure spaces which enhance wellbeing and provide better community living.

 Using biophilic design I create buildings which:

-When you look at it this way, shouldn’t all design be biophilic?
+When you look at it this way, shouldn’t all designs be biophilic?

 How does biophilic design work?

 The objective of designing in this way is to use a framework of natural elements throughout the design process which positively affect health and wellbeing.
-Whether in homes, workplaces, leisure environments or buildings which serve the community such as schools and hospitals, restorative environmental design minimises harm and damage to natural systems and human health.
-As well this it enriches the human body, mind, and spirit by fostering positive experiences of nature in the built-environment.
+Whether in homes, workplaces, leisure environments or buildings which serve the community such as schools and hospitals, the restorative environmental design minimises harm and damage to natural systems and human health.
+As well it enriches the human body, mind, and spirit by fostering positive experiences of nature in the built environment.

 This now brings us to the question of what is biophilic design in practice?
-How do we actually effect these changes in the built environment to focus on health and wellbeing in the projects that we work on?
+How do we actually affect these changes in the built environment to focus on health and well-being in the projects that we work on?